sfr348/hwo_custom_markers/README.md

 ```
 ![plot](./hwo_custom_markers/support_data/demo_images/available_markers.png)

+Note that if the markers are small and the aperture is segmented, it may look like a black square.
+If plotting small markers, it is recommended to use the un-segmented versions.

 ## Making additional markers
 To make a new svg file that fits this format using python:
 1. Generate image of aperture and save: